arturcp/portfolio-react/README.md

 where `user` is your digital ocean's user and `mydomain` is the ip address of your server or your domain.

 On Digital Ocean, user is usually `root`.
-For now, the IP address is `167.71.177.56`.

 ### The Easy Way